-See the frequently asked questions on suspending face-to-face health assessments.
+See the frequently asked questions on health assessments.

 Changes to how much you’ll get

 The government has increased the standard allowance in Universal Credit and the basic element in Working Tax Credit.
 Both have increased by £20 per week on top of planned annual uprating.
 This applies to all new and existing Universal Credit claimants and to existing Working Tax Credit claimants.

 This means that for a single Universal Credit claimant (aged 25 or over), the standard allowance has increased to £411.51 per month.

 Local Housing Allowance rates have been increased to the 30th percentile of market rents.
 This applies to all private renters who are new Universal Credit claimants, or have an existing Universal Credit claim that includes a housing element, and to existing Housing Benefit claimants.